opus1993/pubrepo/content/post/2021-02-05-data-evangelist-part-2/index.en.md

 The weekly check-in conversations with my boss in the COVID era often dwell on the finer points of change management, which is certainly one of his strengths.
 Organizational change happens [**one person at a time**](https://www.prosci.com/resources/articles/the-what-why-and-how-of-change-management).
 Or more succinctly, organizations don't change.
 People within organizations change.
 Whatever prompted you to read this blog post, I'd like to think that you are in a position where you want to be a part of the change.
 Or, at least, to "induce the wobble."

-In time, the questions I expect to drill down to this year include:
+In that spirit, the questions I expect to drill down to through the course of this year include:

 - Where exactly is our center of excellence for analytics?